be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 It's the manifest that allows app to generate that long hexadecimal suffix when you specify `<%= javascript_include_tag :application %>` in your layout.
-If this file has been uploaded to CDN, the generated link works.
+If this `application-3dda9c3...yaddayadda.js` file has been uploaded to the CDN, the generated link would work.

-How does it play with Heroku?
+But how does it play with Heroku?
 By default Heroku runs `rake assets:precompile` during deploy process.
-This command fills `public/assets` with compiled asset files, including the manifest.
-But how could these files make their way to CDN?
+This command populates `public/assets` directory with compiled asset files, including the manifest.
+But how could those files make their way to the CDN?
 How can we be sure that the manifest is 100% actual?

 There's an [asset_sync](https://github.com/AssetSync/asset_sync) gem for that.
 It adds a rake task which runs after `rake assets:precompile` and uploads everything to S3.
-Therefore synchronization works directly from Heroku build server during deploy.
+As such, the synchronization works directly from a Heroku build server during deploy.

 Unfortunately this solution is not perfect.
 It slows down the deploy process, especially in large projects.
 In general, asset precompiler is smart.
-It caches its results and won't regenerate things that weren't changed.
+It caches its results and wouldn't regenerate things that didn't change.
 Look at this local experiment:

 {% highlight bash %}
 rm -rf public/assets